 When applying to Ripon College, qualified applicants interested in pursuing a bachelor’s degree and juris doctor degree can take advantage of Ripon’s Pre-Law Scholars Program with one of our partner schools: Marquette University Law School in Milwaukee, Wisconsin, and Mitchell Hamline School of Law in St. Paul, Minnesota.

 This unique 3-plus-3 program places qualified students on a fast-track program to earn their law degree one year sooner.

-Ripon Pre-Law Scholars who have met all requirements will be able to apply to one of our three partner schools during their junior year or after completing 95 credits at Ripon.
-Those who are admitted will move directly into one of the three law programs.
-Once Scholars have successfully completed all requirements during their first year of law school at Marquette, Mitchell Hamline or St. Thomas, they will be able to transfer any outstanding undergraduate credits needed back to Ripon to achieve a baccalaureate degree at Ripon College.
+Ripon Pre-Law Scholars who have met all requirements will be able to apply to one of our partner schools during their junior year or after completing 96 credits at Ripon.
+Those who are admitted will move directly into one of the law programs.
+After scholars have successfully completed all requirements during their first year of law school, they will be able to transfer any outstanding undergraduate credits needed back to Ripon to achieve a baccalaureate degree at Ripon College.